 NSW DPI Chairs a multiagency and stakeholder working group that is tasked with providing input into NSW marine pest management actions and to provide a forum to discuss national marine pest policy issues.
-This group is currently working on a guideline for NSW stakeholders to support the national in water cleaning and anti-fouling guidelines.
+This group discusses national policy issues and coordinates NSW responses to marine pest or suspect marine pest detections.

 NSW DPI also has an extensive advisory program to raise awareness of marine pests including how to identify marine pests and how to help prevent their spread.
 For more information see links below to marine pest publications:

 Members of the public, including fishers, divers and members of local environmental groups, are sometimes the first to notice a new introduced marine species or the fact that an existing pest has spread into a new area.
 This information can be very valuable in helping to manage pest problems.
-Please report any suspect pest or disease to the Aquatic Biosecurity Team on (02) 49163877 or by email firstname.lastname@example.org
+Please report any suspect pest or disease to the Emergency Animal Disease hotline on 1800 675 888 or by email firstname.lastname@example.org